 At Ohio State, Laura set a new freshman scoring average record in 1998, took rookie of the year honors in 1998, and earned medalist honors at the 1997 Lady Buckeye fall invitational.
 Patrick was an Illinois high school state champion in 1995 and was ranked 23rd nationally among junior girl golfers in 1996 by Golfweek magazine.
 Laura also earned all-state track and field honors in shot-put and discus throughout her track and field career at Rochester (IL) High School.

 Patrick earned her bachelor’s degree in business marketing from Bradley in 2001, graduating magna cum laude.
 She received the Dean’s Scholarship from Bradley, was inducted into the Beta Gamma Sigma National Business Honor Society, and received the Marketing Excellence Award from the school’s marketing department in 2001.

-Laura lives with her husband Joe, two dogs, and three cats.
+Laura lives with her husband Joe, two dogs, and two cats.
 In her spare time, she enjoys taking her dogs to the off-leash area, photography, hiking, canoeing, and gardening.
 She also has a photography website called Life by Laura so be sure to check it out.

 To request more information call Laura now at (763) 267-7531!

 "Laura is the reason I enjoy golf today.
 In her lessons, after watching some swings she gets quickly to the point, explains simply and clearly the change(s) needed, and reinforces and refines the fixes as the lesson continues.
 I have learned that to enjoy golf as an older person, I need to be taking occasional lessons so that I can feel like I'm improving, not just getting frustrated.
 Laura has been a perfect instructor for my game, and I constantly use the changes she has suggested for more satisfying results." -Chris H.